MigOpsRepos/pg_dbms_errlog/README.md

 SET pg_dbms_errlog.reject_limit TO 10;
 ```

-The destination error log table (here `errlog`) is found automatically by the
+You don't need to precise the destination error log table (here `ERR$_raises`)
-extension regarding the table where the DML is acting.
+it is found automatically by the extension regarding the table where the DML is
+acting.

 A more complex DML script to demonstrate the use based on the example above:
 ```